dpck/cache/documentary/1-API/1-no-cache.md

 ### No Cache

-There are multiple scenarios when using this package.
 The first instance is when the cache entry does not exist.
 The cache can be stored in a `json` file, and read with the `require` function (but the `delete require.cache[path]` must be called first), or using `fs.readFileSync` or any other read method and then parsing the cache.

 _For example, given the following dir:_